BestTimesToVisit.com Logo

 Frequently Asked Questions

-What is the best time of year to visit Quito for pleasant weather and fewer crowds?
+What is the best time to visit Quito for pleasant weather and fewer crowds?

-The best time to visit Quito is during the dry season, which runs from June to September.
-You'll find sunshine and comfortable temperatures ideal for exploring the city and surrounding areas.
-While it's still a popular destination, you'll encounter fewer crowds than during peak holiday seasons.
+The best time to visit Quito is during the dry season, from June to September.
+You'll find sunny days ideal for exploring the city and surrounding areas, with fewer crowds than during peak season.
+However, even during the dry season, pack layers as Quito's weather can change quickly.

 What are some local customs I should be aware of when visiting Quito?

-Quito is a very friendly city, but it's polite to greet people with a 'Buenos días' or 'Buenas tardes,' depending on the time of day.
+Quito is a very friendly and welcoming city, but it's polite to greet people with a handshake or a 'hola' when you meet them.
 Also, be mindful of personal space; Ecuadorians tend to stand closer when conversing than people from some other cultures.
 Finally, bargaining is common in markets, so don't be afraid to negotiate a fair price.

-How easy is it to get around Quito using public transportation, and are there any areas I should avoid?
+How easy is it to get around Quito using public transportation?

 What are some hidden gems or lesser-known spots in Quito that you would recommend?

-Beyond the Old Town, explore the bohemian neighborhood of La Mariscal for its vibrant street art and quirky cafes.
-For stunning views, hike up to the Teleferiqo cable car for panoramic vistas of the city and surrounding volcanoes.
-Also, consider visiting the Middle of the World monument, a fascinating site marking the equator.
+Beyond the Old Town, explore the bohemian neighborhood of La Mariscal for its vibrant street art and independent shops.
+For stunning city views, hike up to the TeleferiQo cable car for panoramic vistas of the city and surrounding volcanoes.
+It's less crowded than some of the more popular viewpoints.

 How safe is Quito for tourists, and what precautions should I take?

 Like any major city, Quito has areas that are safer than others.
 Stick to well-lit and populated areas, especially at night.
-Be aware of your surroundings, and avoid displaying expensive jewelry or electronics.
-Using official taxis and ride-sharing services is always recommended for safety.
+Be aware of your surroundings and avoid displaying expensive jewelry or electronics.
+Using ride-sharing apps instead of taxis at night is a good safety precaution.

 Ready to Plan Your Trip?